Marklogic-retired/marklogic-data-hub/examples/patient-hub/README.md

 ## How to Integrate the Patient Hub

 1. Using Data Hub QuickStart with a clean MarkLogic server, select and install the project folder: examples/patient-hub.
-2. View all the flows.
-Configure the ingestion step in all the flows to set the Source Directory Path to their corresponding `datasets/{entityName}-core` directory (exact path will depend on your filesystem).
-For eg. the dataset path for `Admissions` entity is `datasets/admissions-core`
-3. Run the `Diagnoses` flow.
+2. Run the `Diagnoses` flow.
 This ingests Diagnoses documents into the staging database.
 You can view the documents in Browse Data view for Staging.
-4. Run the `Labs` flow.
+3. Run the `Labs` flow.
 This ingests Labs documents into the staging database.
 You can view the documents in Browse Data view for Staging.
-5. Run the `Admissions` flow.
+4. Run the `Admissions` flow.
 It will run two steps, one for ingesting Admissions documents and a custom step to harmonize them with `Diagnoses` and `Labs` entities, into the staging database.
 The custom step searches and harmonizes the Labs and Diagnoses instances that match a particular AdmissionID and PatientID.
 You can view the documents in Browse Data view for Staging.
 The harmonized `Admissions` entity instances start with the URI `/admissionsComplete`.
-6. Run the `Patients` flow.
+5. Run the `Patients` flow.
 It will run two steps, one for ingesting Patients documents and a custom step to harmonize them with `Admissions` entity(harmonized in the previous step) into the staging database.
 The custom step searches and harmonizes the Admissions instances that match a particular PatientID.
 You can view the documents in Browse Data view for Final.
 The harmonized `Patients` entity instances start with the URI `/patients/admissions`.

 ### Admissions Entity Instance (JSON)